CloudLabs-MOC/AI-102-AIEngineer/Instructions/19-face-service.md

 ## Task 5: Detect faces in an image

-In this task ,you will use the SDK to call the Computer Vision service and detect faces in an image.
+In this task, you will use the SDK to call the Computer Vision service and detect faces in an image.

 1. In the code file for your client application (**Program.cs**), in the **Main** function, note that the code to load the configuration settings has been provided.
 Then find the comment **Authenticate Computer Vision client**.
 Then, under this comment, add the following code to create and authenticate a Computer Vision client object: